jordanbCS/BasicIncomeCoin/README.md

 ## Ideas/questions

-It seems like there must be an external source of value coming into the system/
+It seems like there must be an external source of value coming into the system from somewhere.
+Here's where there could be a role for commitcoin/patentcoin or something to track digital "deeds" for things in the real world.
+Initial funding could come from a set of bequeathments.

 Are indefinite student loans sort of like UBI?
 One based on conscripting you to learn sort of.